VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/Arco_Design.md

 - On the product side, we can not only build basic functions pragmatically through the design system, but also use it to configure some romantic product pursuits.
 - Romanticism and pragmatism is not contradictory.
 The philosophy of design language is derived through the definition of romanticism and pragmatism, which runs through the entire design system.
 They are complementary to each other to influence the design direction.

-Currently, VChart provides specialized adaptation for Arco Design.
-More information about Arco Design can be found on the [website](https://arco.design/).
+Currently, VChart provides specialized adaptation for ArcoDesign.
+More information about ArcoDesign can be found on the [website](https://arco.design/).

 ## Installing and Using VChart

-Arco Design is currently mainly adapted to React projects.
+ArcoDesign is currently mainly adapted to React projects.
 In React projects, you can use the following command to install react-vchart:

 ```bash
 # npm